 Trials to begin for stem cell-based therapy to treat geographic atrophy

 As reported in December 2019, a National Eye Institute (NEI) study will test the safety of a stem cell treatment for the dry (atrophic) form of age-related macular degeneration (AMD).

 Under the phase I/IIa clinical trial protocol 12 patients with advanced-stage geographic atrophy will receive the iPSC-derived RPE implant in one of their eyes and be closely monitored for a period of at least one year to confirm safety before moving into later phases.
 This is the first clinical trial in the U.S. to use replacement tissues from patient-derived iPS cells.

 Photobiomodulation involves exposure of the retina to light from diodes emitting red, yellow, and infrared wavelengths.
 Researchers in Switzerland and Toronto recently found that treating eyes three times a week for three weeks improved best corrected visual acuity by a mean of six to 10 letters in 48%, and 11 to 15 letters in 12% of the 24 subjects enrolled in the trial.

 Contrast sensitivity and number and thickness of drusen also improved, with the improvement lasting for three months.
 Additionally, no new development of geographic atrophy occurred during that period.
 The treatment utilizes the LT-300 instrument devised by LumiThera.

-A follow-up clinical trial called LIGHTSITE I is fully enrolled and targeted to complete in 2018.
+A follow-up clinical trial called LIGHTSITE III is currently enrolling.
 The study is partially funded by a NIH National Eye Institute grant.
+More information.